The Pixel Prize

 Grand Prize Exhibition: June 2026

-Grantees are expected to produce an original work for exhibition at BBA Gallery in November.
+Grantees are expected to produce an original work for exhibition in November.
 The work need not be in its final form, but should clearly showcase the concept the artist wants to convey.

 Selection for the grand prize will be made based on the Grantee Showcase submissions.
 The grand prize will allow the artist to complete the full scope of work for their own solo exhibit in 2026.